NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 # Details

+## Assumptions

+* The subjective test must be conducted using the Absolute Category Rating (ACR) scale with five levels.
+The mean opinion scores (MOS) must remain on the [1..5] scale.
+The MOS must calculated as a direct average of subject rating.
+Normalization, scaling, and fitting are not allowed, as this would change characteristics of rating distributions.

+* The MOSS must be from a well-designed and carefully conducted subjective test that adheres to an international standard, such as ITU-R Rec.
+BT.500, ITU-T Rec.
+P.913, or ITU-T P.800.

 ## Categorizing Conclusions Reached

 A confusion matrix is used to compare the conclusions reached by the metric and the subjective test.
 This confusion matrix contains the following categories: